mediaupstream/SublimeText-Crypto/Readme.md

-Crypto Sublime Text 2 Package
+Crypto Sublime Text 2 and 3 Package
 =============================

 ### Encrypt and Decrypt a document or selection(s) using OpenSSL